-- Close and secure all cupboards and drawers and secure any loose articles. - (ii) Do not store tins, bottles, etc. in overhead lockers - (iii) Close and secure all windows and roof lights. - (iv) Leave all curtains and blinds open to aid visibility. - (v) Check that gas cylinders are securely fastened and that the valve on the gas cylinder is turned off.
+- (i) Close and secure all cupboards and drawers and secure any loose articles. - (ii) Do not store tins, bottles, etc. in overhead lockers. - (iii) Close and secure all windows and roof lights. - (iv) Leave all curtains and blinds open to aid visibility. - (v) Check that gas cylinders are securely fastened and that the valve on the gas cylinder is turned off.
 Also ensure that the gas locker door is securely locked. - (vi) Turn off all gas appliances. - (vii) Switch off 240volt supply at source; disconnect mains cable and store in an appropriate place. - (viii) Check that the battery is secure and that the battery box door is locked. - (ix) Ensure the fridge is on 12V operation and door lock is set.
-(Note: the electrical relays will allow the fridge to be run on the vehicle battery when the engine is running.) - (x) Remove any external fresh water connections etc. - (xi) Make sure any heavy articles are stored in accordance with the loading procedure. - (xii) Lock the motorhome habitation door (remember to take out your keys). - (xiii) Check your external rear view mirrors and adjust if necessary. - (xiv) If a step is used, ensure it is put away before moving off. - (xv) Your new Elddis motorhome has been designed to carry passengers in designated passenger seats only.
-The fitting of a 3-point seat belt can identify these seats.
-Any seat not fitted with a 3-point seat belt is not designated as a passenger seat.
+(Note: the electrical relays will allow the fridge to be run on the vehicle battery when the engine is running.) - (x) Remove any external fresh water connections etc. - (xi) Make sure any heavy articles are stored in accordance with the loading procedure. - (xii) Lock habitation doors when travelling We would recommend that all exterior doors, including the entrance door and access doors are firmly closed and locked prior to your departure. - (xiii) Check your external rear view mirrors and adjust if necessary.